Concepts of signed graph coloring: Strong concepts for coloring signed graphs

-\end{proposition} Since $\chi_\pm((G,\sigma))$ is invariant under resigning, it makes sense that this also holds true for the signed choice number and some sort of resigning defined for a list-assignment.
+Since $\chi_\pm((G,\sigma))$ is invariant under switching, it makes sense that this also holds true for the signed choice number and some sort of switching defined for a list-assignment.
 In \cite{PlanarChoose} there is such a definition.